Sergei Korolev: Ballistic missiles

 Korolev returned from Germany in February 1947 and took up his duties as chief designer and Head of Department No 3 of NII-88, initially tasked with reproduction of the V-2.
 The Soviets were only able to obtain parts to assemble approximately a dozen V-2 rockets, so the decision was made to replicate a Soviet version, which was designated the R-1.
-Initially Korolev opposed this decision as he thought it was a waste of time and they should move immediately move to manufacture a more advanced version, which had been designated the R-2.
+Initially Korolev opposed this decision as he thought it was a waste of time and they should move immediately to manufacture a more advanced version, which had been designated the R-2.
 However Korolev was overruled and was ordered to assemble what V-2s they had for flight testing, then create the R-1 using Soviet infrastructure and materials.
 NII-88 also incorporated 170+ German specialists – including Helmut Gröttrup and Fritz Karl Preikschat – with approximately half based at Branch 1 of NII-88 on Gorodomlya Island in Lake Seliger some 200 km from Moscow.
 The Germans provided a variety of support to the Soviet efforts, particularly on assembling the V-2 and creating the R-1.

 The first Soviet tests of V-2 rockets took place in October 1947 at Kapustin Yar, with Korolev as management lead for the project.
 Numerous German engineers also participated in the tests.
 A total of 11 V-2 rockets were launched, with 5 reaching their designated targets.
-In September 1948 testing of the R-1 began at Kapustin Yar, where Korolev was a formal member of the “State Commission for testing the R-1”.
+In September 1948 testing of the R-1 began at Kapustin Yar, where Korolev was a formal member of the "State Commission for testing the R-1".
 No Germans participated in these tests, which launched 9 rockets between September and November 1948.

 Korolev continued to lobby for the design and construction of the R-2, including meeting with Stalin in April 1947, but faced competition from a proposal from the Germans, called the G-1.
-Whilst the German proposal was initially supported by Soviet management, Korolev opposed utilising German specialist for personal reasons and basically ignored their suggestions and advice.
+Whilst the German proposal was initially supported by Soviet management, Korolev opposed utilising German specialists for personal reasons and basically ignored their suggestions and advice.
 Due to political and security concerns, German specialists were not allowed knowledge or access to any Soviet missile design and in December 1948 work on the G-1 proposal was terminated.
 The Ministry of Defence decided to dissolve the German team in 1950 and repatriated the German engineers and their families between December 1951 and November 1953.

-In April 1948 the go ahead for “scientific and experimental work" was approved, which lead to the creation of the R-2.
-The R-2 doubled the range of the V-2, and was the first design to utilize a separate warhead.
+In April 1948 the go ahead for "scientific and experimental work" was approved, which led to the creation of the R-2.
+The R-2 doubled the range of the V-2, and was the first design to utilize a separable warhead.
 This was followed by the R-3, which had a range of 3000 km, and thus could target England.